Local Regulations

 Required Documentation

-- Business License: Required to legally operate the cleaning service within the city.
+- Business License: Required to legally operate the cleaning service.

-- Insurance Certificates: Proof of liability insurance coverage for the business and employees.
+- Insurance Certificates: Proof of liability insurance and worker’s compensation insurance, protecting both the business and its employees.

 Inspection Process